simonevitale/easyrest-php/README.md

 You should be able now to perform a GET request like the following:
  > http://[YOUR_DOMAIN]/portal/api/v1/events?upcoming=0

 This operation will show all the events in the past and in the future.
+Authentication is not required to view published events.

 ### Modules